-Sea Level Rise In Everglades National Park
+Sea-Level Rise In Everglades National Park

 The environment of south Florida and the Everglades is unique because of its low elevation and subtropical climate.
 Along the coast, seasonal pulses of freshwater from the north meet the constant fluctuation of the tides that nurture several distinct ecosystems, including buttonwood forests.
 These coastal communities are home to many rare and endangered plants such as tropical orchids and herbs, some of which are found only in south Florida6.
-Unfortunately, these species' special home is in danger because the habitat is changing, in part, due to sea level rise-causing the salinization of groundwater and the soils above6.
+Unfortunately, these species' special home is in danger because the habitat is changing, in part due to sea level rise-causing the salinization of groundwater and the soils above6.
 It is unclear whether or not these species can tolerate the increased salinity that will come as sea level continues to rise due to climate change.

-Figure from Stabenau, Erik, Vic Engel, Jimi Sadle, and Leonard Pearlstine 2011.
-“Sea-level rise: Observations, impacts, and proactive measures in Everglades National Park.”
+Figure from Stabenau, E., V. Engel, J. Sadle, and L. Pearlstine.
+2011.
+Sea-level rise: Observations, impacts, and proactive measures in Everglades National Park.
 Park Science 28:26-30.